Silonia childreni

-Silonia childreni is a species of schilbid catfish endemic to India where it occurs in the Krishna, Godavari and Cauvery River systems of the Western Ghats.
+Silonia childreni, the white catfish, is a species of schilbid catfish endemic to India where it occurs in the Krishna, Godavari and Cauvery river systems of the Western Ghats.
 This species grows to a length of 48 cm TL.
 These fish occur in large rivers and reservoirs.
-A gregarious fish and move in shoals during monsoon.
+A gregarious fish, S. childreni moves in shoals during the monsoon.
 They feed on fish.
 S. childreni is a dominant species in the catches from deep waters, especially during the monsoon months between April and July.

+It is locally extinct from the Mula-Mutha River and has experienced severe population decline rangewide due to overexploitation, drought and water management issues stemming from lack of dam releases.
+Habitat degradation may also be occurring due to water pollution.